 What are the facilities on site?

-We have a communal barn, with a large kitchen area equipped with two fridge freezers, a microwave, electric kettle, toaster and three big gas hobs.
+We have a communal barn, with a large kitchen area equipped with a fridge (with freezer compartment) per yurt, a microwave, electric kettle, toaster, three big gas hobs and an electric oven.
 There is also a large dining table and benches, shelves full of crockery and cooking utensils and a large lounge area with a log burner and sofas and armchairs to relax in.
-Next door are brand new rustic yet modern bathrooms with hot showers, basins with hot and cold water and flushing toilets.
+Next door are private bathrooms (one per yurt) with hot showers, basins with hot and cold water and flushing toilets.

 What do we cook on?

-We have provided a ‘field kitchen’ next to each yurt, with a two ring/grill/oven camping gas cooker.
+We have provided a ‘camp kitchen’ next to each yurt, with a two ring/grill/oven camping gas cooker.
 These have been newly fitted out for 2020 and provide more space for storage of food and all of the cooking paraphernalia we provide.
 There is also a barbeque outside each yurt (starter charcoal provided for your first night), as well as a fire pit stocked with logs.
 You can also cook in the barn.
 All utensils, crockery, glassware etc is provided you should only need to bring food and drink.

 Do you allow for group bookings?